-Creanord and Netradar Announce Strategic Partnership for 5G End-to-End Performance Monitoring
+Creanord and Netradar announce strategic partnership for 5G end-to-end performance monitoring

 Creanord and Netradar announced a strategic partnership today that aims at building an end-to-end solution for measuring and managing network performance.

-Our co-operation provides a full end-to-end view for Mobile Network Operators to detect and fix performance degradations.”HELSINKI, FINLAND, February 20, 2023 /EINPresswire.com/ -- Creanord and Netradar announced a strategic partnership today that aims at building an end-to-end solution for measuring and managing network performance.
+Our joint solution improves troubleshooting end-to-end issues.”HELSINKI, FINLAND, February 20, 2023 /EINPresswire.com/ -- Creanord and Netradar announced a strategic partnership today that aims at building an end-to-end solution for measuring and managing network performance.

 Low latency and stable jitter are critically important for many web apps, XR/VR, gaming, metaverse, cars, VoIP, and videoconferencing.
 Often, latency is much more important than a very high bit rate.
 Latency is as good as the weakest link and node in the telecom operator network.